kineticdata/peripherals-bmc-remedy/handlers/ars_entry_create_attachment_ce_v1/readme.md

-## ARS9 Generic Create
+## Ars Entry Create Attachment Ce
-Creates a single Remedy entry given the JSON mapping of field values and form name.
+Creates a single Remedy entry (with attachment optional) given the JSON mapping of field values and form name.
+Attachments are retrieved from filehub referenced by a submission id.

 ### Parameters
 [Error Handling]